grantcolley/dotnetwhat/README.md

 - [References](#references)

 # Overview
-.NET is managed code because its execution is managed by a runtime called the **Common Language Runtime CLR**.
+.NET provides a runtime environment called the **Common Language Runtime CLR** to manage code execution.
 The **CLR** is a set of libraries for running .NET applications and uses a garbage collector to manage memory.
 It is also responsible for things like enforcing memory safety and type safety.

 The **CLR** supports many languages, each of which must adhere to rules laid out in the **Common Type System CTS** and **Common Language Specification CLS**.
 The **CTS** establishes a framework for cross language execution by defining rules all languages must follow when it comes to working with types.
 It also contains a library containing the basic primitive types including char, bool, byte etc. The **CTS** also defines two main kinds of types that must be supported: value and reference types.
 The **CLS** is a subset of the **CTS** and defines a set of common features needed by applications.